mathewqpmiller/Matplotlib-Pymaceuticals_Analysis/README.md

 ### Create Charts:
 * Step 1 - Create Bar Charts
 * Generate a bar plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the total number of measurements taken for each treatment regimen throughout the course of the study.
+It is encouraged to play with the formating to make the plots easier to read though these charts should essentially be identical when finished.

 * Pandas Bar Chart
 ![alt text](images/PandasBarChart2.png)